 Explores childhood in diverse cultural settings; attends to evolutionary, biosocial, and health-related aspects of childhood; considers the various social and cultural uses of the idea of ‘childhood'; examines enculturation and children’s relationship to material culture.

 In addition to classroom teaching, Dr. Sobo advises students one-on-one through internship, special studies, and master’s thesis mechanisms as well as during office-hour chat sessions.
-Since joining SDSU, she has helped students to study or develop research on HIV/AIDS education and prevention, ethnobotany, women in the workforce, indigenous healing traditions in Baja, hospital discharge processes, evolutionary medicine, stress reduction for childbirth, racism in the USA, women’s physical fitness or exercise culture, Caribbean culture and history, holistic healing, birthmarks, mental health policy, medical travel advertising methods, pet therapy, children’s nutrition, and etcetera.
-Upcoming projects with student involvement include an investigation of regulatory issues at a local hospital, and the organic food movement.
+Since joining SDSU, she has helped students to study or develop research on HIV/AIDS education and prevention, ethnobotany, women in the workforce, indigenous healing traditions in Baja, hospital discharge processes, evolutionary medicine, stress reduction for childbirth, racism in the USA, women’s physical fitness or exercise culture, Caribbean culture and history, holistic healing, birthmarks, mental health policy, medical travel advertising methods, pet therapy, children’s nutrition, regulatory issues at a local hospital, ADHD, vaccination, pediatric cannabis use, and etcetera.

 Some of the study sites Dr. Sobo has linked students into for internships and projects include Rady Children’s Hospital San Diego, UCSD’s Hillcrest Medical Center, and SDSU’s Children’s Center.
-In addition, Dr. Sobo is spearheading a new internship program at a local K-12 school for students interested not only in educational and organizational anthropology but also in special topics such as art, dance, handcrafts, literature, child health and nutrition, and so on.
+In addition, Dr. Sobo oversees an internship program at a local K-12 school for students interested not only in educational and organizational anthropology but also in special topics such as art, dance, handcrafts, literature, child health and nutrition, and so on.
 For more information on this program, please visit http://anthropology.sdsu.edu/research.html